tikv/website/content/docs/3.0/faq/faq.md

 ## Can I use TiKV as a key-value store?

 Yes.
-For now, we have a [TiKV driver for Go](https://github.com/pingcap/tidb/tree/master/store/tikv).
-You are welcome to develop drivers in other languages!
+For now, we have a stable [TiKV driver for Go](https://github.com/pingcap/tidb/tree/master/store/tikv).
+There are also drivers for [other languages in development](../reference/clients/introduction.md).

-## How does TiKV compare to traditional relational databases like Oracle or MySQL?

-TiKV scores in horizontal scalability while still maintains the traditional relational database features.
-You can easily increase the capacity or balance the load by adding more machines.

 ## How does TiKV compare to NoSQL databases like Cassandra, HBase, or MongoDB?

-TiKV is as scalable as NoSQL databases but features in the usability and functionality of traditional SQL databases, such as SQL syntax and consistent distributed transactions.
+TiKV is as scalable as NoSQL databases like to advertise, while including features like externally consistent distributed transactions and good support for stateless query layers such as TiSpark (Spark), Titan (Redis), or TiDB (MySQL)

 ## What is the recommended number of replicas in the TiKV cluster?
 Is it better to keep the minimum number for high availability?